Workspaces

 Policy Check

 Policy Check, which is used to check the Terraform plan JSON output against Open Policy Agent policies.
-This step can be used to enforce company standards.
+This step can be used to enforce company standards and policies.

 Apply